davideshay/cloudflare-ddns-updater/README.md

 ZONE_IDENTIFIER - Can be found in the "Overview" tab of your domain DOMAIN_NAME - non-prefixed domain name to update RECORD_NAMES - space separated list of records to update.
 Defaults to just the DOMAIN_NAME single entry.
 Used for wildcard support or multiple sub-domains.
 Do not include domain name/suffix, for example "* photos" would, if the DOMAIN_NAME was mydomain.tld, update the base domain name entry mydomain.tld, the wildcard entry *.mydomain.tld and the photos.mydomain.tld entry.
-TTL - DNS ttl
+TTL - DNS ttl in seconds (1 = auto)
-PROXY - "true" if using a proxy, otherwise "false" UPDATE_IPV6 - currently unsupported - "true" if you want to update the AAAA records for IPV6 as well as the IPv4 A records MODE - "loop" to keep updating, "once" to run one time (useful if scheduling other ways or for testing) REPEAT_SECONDS - Number of seconds between updates, defaults to 300
+PROXY - "true" if you want to set new records to cloudflare proxy mode, otherwise existing value is used UPDATE_IPV6 - currently unsupported - "true" if you want to update the AAAA records for IPV6 as well as the IPv4 A records MODE - "loop" to keep updating, "once" to run one time (useful if scheduling other ways or for testing) REPEAT_SECONDS - Number of seconds between updates, defaults to 300